Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Methods

-After a spatial graph based on the joints of the surgical tool and the temporal edges between corresponding joints in consecutive frames are defined, a distance-based sampling function is proposed for constructing the graph convolutional layer, which is then used to build the spatial temporal graph convolutional network (ST-GCN) \cite{stgcn}.
-Multiple layers of spatial temporal convolutions on the neighbouring spatial and temporal nodes are applied; a process similar to the workings of Convolutional Neural Networks (CNN) assuming an image as a regular 2D grid graph.
-ST-GCN exploits the natural graph structure of the skeleton instead of representing them as a vector sequence.
+After a spatial graph based on the joints of the surgical tool and the temporal edges between corresponding joints in consecutive frames are defined, a spatial configuration partitioning function is proposed for constructing the graph convolutional layer, which is then used to build the ST-GCN \cite{stgcn}.
+Considering the graph CNN model within one single frame at time $\tau$, where there are N joint nodes $V_{t}$ , along with the skeleton edges $E_{S}(\tau)=\left\{v_{t i} v_{t j} | t=\right.\tau,(i, j) \in H\}$, the input to the ST-GCN is the joint coordinate vectors on the graph nodes.
+Assuming an image as a regular 2D grid graph, a graph convolution operation can be applied.
+Dai et al. \cite{Dai2017} proposes padding to the grid sampling locations on the image to enable free form deformation of the sampling grid.
+This way, the output feature map of convolution operation is also expressed as a 2D grid, and the output feature maps can have the same size as the input feature maps.